FAQ

 Reputable casinos (rated A or higher in the directory) almost never have these issues.
 C-tier casinos sometimes do; that’s part of why they’re C-tier.

-What’s the catch with coin pack purchases?
+What’s the catch with buying bundles?

 • Trustpilot scores below 3.5/5